colorful mural in Cartagena Colombia

 How many days should I spend in Cartagena?

-You will not be short of amazing things to do spending at least a week here!
+You will not be short of amazing things to do, even if you stay for a week or more here!

 Wrap-Up Is Cartagena Colombia Worth It?